Tag: Telephone number

 Posted on June 26, 2012 by Paul Hammond

-We are excited to announce several changes in our flat-rate plans that will be of immediate benefit to all clients of these plans.
+We are excited to announce several changes in the flat-rate phone plan from VirtualPBX that will be of immediate benefit to all clients of these plans.
 The net effect is that everyone on these plans can save even more!

-First, the price for our 1 User Flat rate plan has been reduced from $39.99/month down to $34.99/ month.
+First, the price for our 1 User Flat-rate phone plan has been reduced from $39.99/month down to $34.99/ month.
 Effective immediately, everyone on a 1-user plan will see a $5 per month reduction in cost.

 Second, we are making all ACD queues in flat-rate plans totally free.
 If you have multiple departments, such as sales, customer service, billing, etc., you can set up a True ACD queue for each one at no additional cost.
 And you get all the same benefits – skills-based ranking, load balancing, call recording, and everything else – all at no cost.
 If you’re a smaller company, you can look more professional by setting up additional departments with more queues, while keeping costs low by routing calls to the same employees for each queue.
 The price of ACD Queues on flat-rate plans was $15.00 per month, each.
 Now all ACD Queues on Flat Rate plans are Free.